phoenixframework/phoenix_live_view/README.md

 on top of a solid foundation that makes LiveView hard to replicate anywhere else:

-  * LiveView is built on top of the Elixir programming language, taking the most advantage of the functional programming paradigm, which provides a great model for reasoning about your code and how state changes over time.
+  * LiveView is built on top of the Elixir programming language and functional programming, which provides a great model for reasoning about your code and how your LiveView changes over time.

   * By building on top of a [scalable platform](https://dockyard.com/blog/2016/08/09/phoenix-channels-vs-rails-action-cable), LiveView scales well vertically (from small to large instances)